Rojaun-Dev/Blog/website/content/blog/SSH PKI Setup .md

 toc:
 ---

-The [SSH protocol](https://www.ssh.com/ssh/protocol/) supports many differnet methods of authentication.
-One of the most important and useful of these is Public Key authentication this can facilitate more secure connections and allow for easy and secure automations!
+The [SSH protocol](https://www.ssh.com/ssh/protocol/) supports many different methods of authentication.
+One of the most important and useful of these is Public Key authentication this can facilitate more secure connections and allow for easy and secure automation!

 ## What is SSH Public Key authentication?

 Instead of a password, SSH Public key authentication allows for the use of a cryptographic key pair for validation.
 This helps to mostly prevent/mitigate completely [brute force attacks](https://www.kaspersky.com/resource-center/definitions/brute-force-attack), as well as allow for the implementation of automated passwordless logins.

-## How does it work ?
+## How does it work?

 The SSH public key authentication has four steps:

 1. The private and public keys are generated.
 2. The public key is moved to the server we want to ssh into without a password.
 3. The server stores the key and adds it to its lists of approved public keys.
-4. The server will now allow anyone who is able to prove ownership of the corresponding private key access.
+4. The server will now allow anyone who can prove ownership of the corresponding private key access.

 ## Generation SSH Key Pair

-Okay so now that we know how it works we need to find out how to create and apply our very own key pairs.
+Okay, so now that we know how it works we need to find out how to create and apply our very own key pairs.

-#### On Linux the basic instructions are as follows
+#### On Linux, the basic instructions are as follows

 1. Login to the computer you will be using to connect to the server and use the SSH command to generate a key pair using the -t flag to specify the use of the RSA algorithm